Baltoli/project-docs/notes/log.md

 * Change to the alloca finding logic doesn't seem to have broken any tests, but it's still something to keep an eye on in case of changes in the future.
 * Maybe investigate Sphinx as being a better choice than Jekyll?

+## 11/5/2017

+* Set up an MkDocs site for TESLA.
+* Interesting issue with inlining / argument lookup interaction - because assertion sites are "lifted" into the inlined context, if the assertion names a variable, it can "escape" its scope and end up referring to something different.
+This seems to be OK in the dynamic instrumentation because there's no inlining (and so names mean what you think they mean).
+The static version probably needs some kind of binding / name mapping for inlining - the dynamic lookup code isn't really good enough.
+* Key point is that name lookup needs to be preserved properly across inlining, which means building a mapping of names during the inlining process.
+* How can we support this?
+By inlining, we lose all sense of variable scoping - which is how TESLA implements argument lookup.
+We'd need to implement some kind of a hierarchical mapping from values to names that can be queried at the time of inlining.
+* Hacky solution is to write assertions that use variable names only at the topmost possible level.
+* Added some more documentation on a simple TESLA example, as well as placeholders for a macro reference document.
+* Working on a homebrew formula to make TESLA installation easier.
+* Formula seems to work - installs on my machine just fine, and trying on Alex's for completeness.
+Easiest installation of TESLA for end users *ever*.